-Once reconciled, the reconciler will sign and date all pages of the reconciled bank statement, along with the accompanying QuickBooks reconciliation summary.
+Once reconciled, the reconciler will sign and date the reconciled bank statement, along with the accompanying QuickBooks reconciliation summary.
 The Executive Director will sign and date the final page of the bank statement as well as the QuickBooks reconciliation summary.
 These reports will be provided to the Bookkeeper for use in completion of the monthly financial report.
 Any adjusting journal entries shall be recorded and attached to the summary.
-All reconciliation documents are placed in a properly labeled folder and kept in a locked filing cabinet in the Executive Director's office.
+All reconciliation documents are placed in a properly labeled folder and kept in a locked filing cabinet.
 All copies will be made available during the annual audit.